rootjalex/burrito-artifact/README.md

 ```

 #### Sequential testing
 If you're on a machine with Slurm, skip to the `Parallel Testing` section below.
-Otherwise, run the following commands (NOTE: this will take a very long time):
+Otherwise, run the following commands (NOTE: this will take a very long time.
+On our machine, this takes over 24 hours.):
 ```bash
 cd scripts
 python3 partition_testing.py 0 1 &> ../results/out.txt